3 Useful Omega-3 Tips From a Fish Oil Expert

 Just from taking fish oil.

-Cholesterol is a Poor Predictor of Heart Disease
+LESSON #2: Cholesterol is a Poor Predictor of Heart Health

 You won’t hear this from your doctor.

 And scientists don’t talk about this either.
-That’s because cholesterol is still widely believed to be the big, bad bogeyman of heart disease.
+That’s because cholesterol is still widely believed to be the big, bad bogeyman of poor heart health.
 And makers of cholesterol-lowering drugs are big sponsors of research in cash-strapped universities.

 I supposed being retired affords Dr. Lands greater freedom of speech.

-Dr. Lands mentioned that we’ve known that Total cholesterol is not a good predictor of heart disease for at least 15 years.
+Dr. Lands mentioned that we’ve known that Total cholesterol is not a good predictor of heart health for at least 15 years.

-Lowering cholesterol is not going to dramatically decrease your risk of death from heart disease.
+Lowering cholesterol is not going to dramatically decrease your risk of death from poor heart health.

-To explain this, he pointed out that in Japan, if you had high cholesterol, you were slightly less likely to die of heart disease.
-But in the US, high cholesterol usually meant higher risk of death from heart disease.
+To explain this, he pointed out that in Japan, if you had high cholesterol, you were slightly less likely to die of poor heart health.
+But in the US, high cholesterol usually meant higher risk of death from poor heart health.

 How is it that high cholesterol reduces death in Japan but increases it here in the US?